Oshimia/leaderboards/docs/googleSheetsSetup.md

 - **Notes:**
   - Column A and Row 1 are reserved for taking notes.

+  - **Page Title:**
+  - Cell B2 is reserved for the title of the website.

 - **External Links:**
-  - Row 2 (from Column B onwards) is where you place objects detailing what buttons you want for external links.
+  - Row 3 (from Column B onwards) is where you place objects detailing what buttons you want for external links.
   - Example object:
     ```json
     {"label":"H1 Chamber Guide","colour":"rgb(243, 42, 42)","link":"https://zacharywebsites.wixsite.com/chamber-guide-3"}